|

 levels fall in the blood stream.

-state of Kentucky, condemned inmate Ralph Baze appealed against the use of
+In the state of Kentucky, condemned inmate Ralph Baze appealed against

-lethal injection on the grounds that it was a “cruel and unusual punishment”
+the use of lethal injection on the grounds that it was a “cruel and unusual

-states, a fully automated lethal injection machine has been used that runs off
+In some states, a fully automated lethal injection machine has been used

-a 12-volt battery.
-It injects the chemicals in the right order and amount once
+that runs off a 12-volt battery.
+It injects the chemicals in the right order

-the catheters are in place.
-The machine has six syringes activated by
+and amount once the catheters are in place.
+The machine has six syringes

-mechanical plungers.
-Three syringes hold the lethal drugs, the other three
+activated by mechanical plungers.
+Three syringes hold the lethal drugs, the

-contain harmless saline solution.
-Two buttons control the machine, one for the
+other three contain harmless saline solution.
+Two buttons control the machine,

 The two executioners each press a button, and the syringes release the drugs